-To better understand the overall behavior of the moments, one would want to understand their asymptotic behavior in the limit of large sequence length $\ell$.
+To better understand the overall behavior of the moments, one wants to understand their asymptotic behavior in the limit of large sequence length $\ell$.
 One cannot determine the limiting behavior using solely the methods of \cite{Katz-Ramirez}, but this paper provides further techniques that identify the dominant contributions and enable us to calculate the limiting moments. \begin{theorem} Let $p$ be a nonnegative integer.
 Then

 \end{theorem} Note that the limiting standardized moments are exactly the same as those of the standard normal distribution.

 The rest of this paper is organized as follows. \cref{Celia} has preliminary material and recalls the general theory of \cite{Katz-Ramirez} that enables us to calculate central moments of the distribution of demerit factors of binary sequences. \cref{Ulrich} introduces the new ideas of this paper that are later used to prove Theorems \ref{Florence} and \ref{Andy}. \cref{Quentin} applies this new theory to prove \cref{Florence}.
 Then we investigate the dominant terms for a generic central moment in \cref{Andrew}, and determine the asymptotic standardized moments that are presented in \cref{Andy}.